jnsltk/.dotfiles/README.md

 **Some more details:**

-## Wezterm

-Basic config with Catppuccin theme.
-I like Wezterm because it's easy to configure, it uses Lua for configs just like Neovim, and it can go full screen without switching to a new workspace which I really like.

 ## Neovim

-Initial config based on theprimeagen, but since then I added a lot of my own modifications, plugins and keybindings.
+Initial config based on theprimeagen's dotfiles, but since then I added a lot of my own modifications, plugins and keybindings.
 I use lazy.nvim for packages, and I try to organise everything neatly, although I might want to rework it some time.